What Is Experiential Marketing, and Why Does it Matter?

 3. Google-Zappos Cupcake

 Fashion brand Zappos co-opted a Google Photos experiential marketing campaign by piggy-backing onto it and upping the stakes.
 Google had commissioned a cupcake truck to hand out free cupcakes to people who downloaded its photo app.
 Zappos, an online shoe and clothing retailer, quickly jumped in and set up a station next to the Google truck where people could trade in their free cupcakes for potentially more valuable prizes.
-An excellent example of symbiotic experiential marketing that surely created a buzz.
+An excellent example of symbiotic experiential marketing that indeed created a buzz.

 Takeaways: Don’t underestimate the power of co-marketing along with or (playfully) hijacking another company’s experience.
 Unexpected and funny experiences create good memories and brand goodwill.